prestonjcrowe/binance-order-book/README.md

 A basic orderbook built on Binance's API for tracking price changes and identifying trends.
-This program will also compute the bullinger bands as new orders come in via Binance's websockets.
+This program will also compute the bullinger bands as new orders come in via Binance's websocket feeds.